oraclesean/docker-oracle/README.md

 - Set ORACLE_PDB explicitly in `docker run` even when using PDB_LIST.
 PDB_LIST is evaluated first so setting ORACLE_PDB sets the environment and PDB_LIST creates multiple pluggable databases.
 The default PDB should be first in the list and match ORACLE_PDB.
 - If you need multiple PDBs, use PDB_LIST instead of PDB_COUNT, and set ORACLE_PDB to the "default" PDB.
 Otherwise, the ORACLE_PDB value in non-interactive shells is the prefix and not a full/valid PDB name.

-# TODO
-- Remove sudo option for building containers.
-It's only used during software installation and isn't required in final images.

 # Glossary
 - APEX: Oracle Application Express, a low-code web development tool.
 - CDB: Container Database - Introduced in 12c, container databases introduce capacity and security enhancements.
 Each CDB consists of a root container plus one or more Pluggable Databases, or PDBs.